rust-lang/rustc-dev-guide/src/query.md

 ```

 Queries are grouped into categories (`Other`, `Codegen`, `TypeChecking`, etc.).
 Each group contains one or more queries.

-Each query definition is broken up like
-this:
+A query definition has the following form:

 ```rust,ignore
 query type_of(key: DefId) -> Ty<'tcx> { ... }